Botanical Surveys in London

 FAQ - Botanical Surveys in London

-Who usually needs botanical surveys in London?
+Are botanical surveys required for planning applications in London?